 Types of Hearing Aids

-Hearing aid styles and technology can be confusing, even if you have been wearing hearing aids for years.
+Prescription hearing aid styles and technology can be confusing, even if you have been wearing hearing aids for years.
 Please keep in mind that our job is to guide you through this selection process, so be sure to ask questions and take notes as you weigh your options.
-Hearing aids are an important investment in your health and well-being.
+Prescription hearing aids are an important investment in your health and well-being.

 The Most Common Hearing Aid Styles